 According to the suggestion by I. Finkelstein (2011), the area of the Israelite palaces covered a larger area.
 The palace of Omri was based on a large lower city (80 Dunam: 450m west-east by 230 south-north), and an upper city (30 Dunam) which was the royal podium.
 Both lower and upper platforms were man-made, using walls and an earth fill.
 The lower platform was protected by fortifications and possibly a moat on the south and east sides.

-This small basilica was constructed in the 5th C, and dedicated to John the Baptist.
-According to a Byzantine era tradition, this is where John 's head is buried.
-The church was repaired during the 12th C.
+This small basilica was constructed in the 5th century, and dedicated to John the Baptist.
+According to a Byzantine era tradition, this is where John ‘s head is buried.
+The church was repaired during the 12th century.

 The church is located to the south of the acropolis, where according to the tradition was the prison where John was held in custody and beheaded.
 It is marked on the map as a red square.

 The church was excavated by J. Crowfoot in 1932.